Love Me or Leave Me (TV series)

-Love Me Or Leave Me (我租了一個情人 (Wo Zu Le Yi Ge Qing Ren)) is a 2012 to 2013 Taiwanese television series created and developed by SETTV.
+Love Me Or Leave Me (我租了一個情人 (Wo Zu Le Yi Ge Qing Ren)) is a 2012–2013 Taiwanese television series created and developed by SETTV.
 It stars Ann Hsu, Chris Wang as the main leads with Albee Huang, Lee Kang-i and Alan Kuo as the supporting cast.
-Filming began on September 16, 2012 and finished on February 17, 2013.
+Filming began on September 16, 2012, and finished on February 17, 2013.
 It began airing on SETTV ETTV on November 8, 2012.
-Final episode aired on February 21, 2013 with 16 episodes total for the original Taiwan broadcast and 29 episodes for the Mainland China and Hong Kong version.
+The last episode aired on February 21, 2013, with 16 episodes total for the original Taiwan broadcast and 29 episodes for the mainland China and Hong Kong version.

 Synopsis

 Ji Qing (Ann Hsu) has commitment issues due to her parents' failed marriage and her father's infidelity.
 Even though she is in a stable and loving relationship with her longtime boyfriend Fang Hao Ming (Chris Wang), she hesitates when he talks about marriage.
 To test if Hao Ming will remain faithful to her, she hires Zhao Shan Shan (Albee Huang) to test if he will cheat on her.
-Ji Qing's plan seems to backfire when Shan Shan seems to have fallen for Hao Ming for real.
+Ji Qing's plan seems to backfire when Shan Shan seemingly has falls for Hao Ming for real.